meeees/DiscordBot/readme.md

 I'm writing a simple discord bot using the [discord.py](https://github.com/Rapptz/discord.py) API written by [Rapptz](https://github.com/Rapptz).

+### Setup

+All required python packages are listed in requirements.txt, these can be installed with `pip3 install -r requirements.txt`

 ### Current State

 Right now all I have done is implemented a few basic commands and made the command system modular so it is easy to add new commands.
 I know there is a system similar to this already existing in the API, but this is more for me to just program something rather than for practical uses.